-During the six weeks you will get to experience volunteering in an animal welfare center, dolphin spotting in the wild, disaster management and permaculture projects and a surf camp that is 5 days!
+During the six weeks you will get to experience volunteering in an animal welfare centre, dolphin spotting in the wild, disaster management and permaculture projects and of course a surf camp that is 5 days!
 The surf camp will take you from wobbling your way to shore, to riding through barrels like a pro.
-This Gap Year Program also provides a waterway cleaning project.
+This gap year program also provides a water way cleaning project.
 This project could see you kayak down rivers in a kayak made of plastic bottles while helping clear the waterways followed by days relaxing at a yoga retreat.

 In between the conservation projects, surfing and yoga your days will be spent taking in the cafe culture of Bali, white water rafting, a volcano sunrise trek, snorkeling and some free time to explore!